Brettanda/friday-bot/README.md

 - [ ] A command to send one message to selected chats (only for admins)
 - [ ] auto delete gifs with certain keywords
 - [ ] If the server has a specific nickname scheme send messages to those people for the nicknames like if the scheme is first name then friday will ask for their first name
+- [ ] Option to select a text channel for updates on Friday from the support server